Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 How to get from London to Cambridge:

 Cambridge is the perfect short escape from London, with trains from London Liverpool Street taking only around an hour with regular trains throughout the day.

 By Suzanne from Meandering Wild.

-Bath has a long history, the most famous being the Roman Baths.
-These can be visited and have an interesting museum and gorgeous tea rooms.
-If you fancy a dip then there is the modern Thermae Spa just a short distance away.
-This has a number of pools and steam rooms, our favourite being the rooftop open-air swimming pool which has views across the city rooftops.
+- Go for a dip in the modern Thermae Spa, which has a number of pools and steam rooms, our favourite being the rooftop open-air swimming pool which has views across the city rooftops.

-Close to the Roman Baths is the Abbey and the oldest remaining home in Bath – Sally Lunn’s which was built in 1482.
+- Visit the oldest remaining home in Bath – Sally Lunn’s, which was built in 1482.
 Excavations in the cellar though link this house back to Roman times so it is probably even older!